 Mobile communications are an essential part of daily life and mobile internet traffic demand is growing rapidly.
 To meet this demand, 5G mobile networks will be deployed from 2020 to provide a data transfer rate more than 1000 times greater than that of 4G systems.
 Ahead of the roll-out of 5G networks, infrastructure and standards need to be developed.
 More work is needed to improve measurements of signal-to-interference-plus-noise ratio and multiple-input and multiple-output antenna systems (which use multiple transmitting and receiving antennas to improve network performance), and increase energy efficiency.
-This project will develop the traceable metrology and standardisation to improve measurement uncertainties underpinning all aspects of 5G communications, including signals, devices, systems and test environments for emerging 5G technologies.
+This project has developed the traceable metrology and standardisation to improve measurement uncertainties underpinning all aspects of 5G communications, including signals, devices, systems and test environments for emerging 5G technologies.
 This will give European industry a competitive advantage over global communications manufacturers in the development of solutions to 5G metrological problems.

 Please type a search term (at least two characters)